weecology/forecasting-course/content/en/docs/R-time-series-data/_index.md

 **Learning Objectives:**
 * Discover unique challenges with working with time-date information on computers
-* Learn how to properly format times and dates in R
+* Be able to properly format time-date data
-* Be able to apply time-date formatting to ecological data
+* Apply time-date knowledge to ecological data

 {{% /pageinfo %}}